CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_web_with_python.md

 ## Software Development Methodologies

 #### What kind of software development methodologies do you know?
 What are the main features of these?
+**Waterfall:** <br />
+The waterfall method is a sequential design process used in software development processes, in which progress is seen as flowing steadily downwards (like a waterfall) through the phases of conception, initiation, analysis, design, construction, testing, production/implementation and maintenance.
+The waterfall development model originates in the manufacturing and construction industries: highly structured physical environments in which after-the-fact changes are prohibitively costly, if not impossible.
+Because no formal software development methodologies existed at the time, this hardware-oriented model was simply adapted for software development.

+**Major advantages of the Waterfall Model:**
+- Simple and easy to understand and use
+- Easy to manage due to the rigidity of the model.
+Each phase has specific deliverables and a review process.
+- Phases are processed and completed one at a time.
+- Works well for smaller projects where requirements are very well understood.
+- Clearly defined stages.
+- Well understood milestones.
+- Easy to arrange tasks.
+- Process and results are well documented.

+**Major disadvantages of the Waterfall Model:**
+- No working software is produced until late during the life cycle.
+- High amounts of risk and uncertainty.
+- Not a good model for complex and object-oriented projects.
+- Poor model for long and ongoing projects.
+- Not suitable for the projects where requirements are at a moderate to high risk of changing.
+So, risk and uncertainty is high with this process model.
+- It is difficult to measure progress within stages.
+- Cannot accommodate changing requirements.
+- Adjusting scope during the life cycle can end a project.
+- Integration is done as a "big-bang. at the very end, which doesn't allow identifying any technological or business bottleneck or challenges early.

+In the past 10 years, waterfall model is used in less and less projects because of it's disadvantages.
+It's not a really good method for handling projects, where the requirements are not 100% clear, or where changes on the project's scope have to be handled regularly.

+**Agile & Scrum:**<br />
+In the context of software development: Agile is a time boxed, iterative approach to software delivery that builds software incrementally from the start of the project, instead of trying to deliver it all at once near the end.
+It works by breaking projects down into little bits of user functionality called user stories, prioritizing them, and then continuously delivering them in short two week cycles called iterations.

+**Features of Agile:**
+- Analysis, design, coding, and testing are continuous activities: You are never done analysis, design, coding and testing on an Agile project.
+So long as there are features to build, and the means to deliver them, these activities continue for the duration of the project.
+- Development is iterative: Iterative development means starting with something really simple, and adding to it incrementally over time.
+- Planning is adaptive: When reality disagrees with their plans, Agilists find it easier to change their plans than reality.
+They call this adaptive planning.
+- Roles blur: Roles really blur on Agile projects.
+When it’s done right, joining an Agile team is a lot like working in a mini-startup.
+People pitch in and do whatever it takes to make the project successful—regardless of title or role.
+On an agile project, narrowly defined roles like analyst, programmer, and tester don’t really exist - at least not in the traditional sense.
+- Requirements can change: Through a combination of modern software engineering practices, and open and honest planning, Agilsts accept and embrace change even late in delivery process.

+- Quality improves because testing starts from day one.
+- Visibility improves because you are 1/2 way through the project when you have built 1/2 the features.
+- Risk is reduced because you are getting feedback early, and
+- Customers are happy because they can make changes without paying exorbitant costs.

+**Scrum** is an agile way to manage a project, usually software development.
+Agile software development with Scrum is often perceived as a methodology; but rather than viewing Scrum as methodology, think of it as a framework for managing a process.

 #### What are the SCRUM roles?
 Scrum has three roles: product owner, scrum master and the development team members.